 Create your own crafts

-Nestled in the beautiful scenery of Snowdonia National Park, the Corris Craft Centre provides a wonderful sensory experience across nine unique working craft studios.
-Submerge yourself in a variety of workshops including Candle dipping, furniture building, pottery painting and chocolate making, all hosted by individual designer-makers.
-Experiment with your creative flare and have fun with the whole family.
+Nestled in the beautiful scenery of Eryri (Snowdonia) National Park, the Corris Craft Centre provides a wonderful sensory experience across nine unique working craft studios.
+Submerge yourself in a variety of workshops including candle dipping, furniture building, pottery painting and chocolate making, all hosted by individual designer-makers.
+Experiment with your creative flair and have fun with the whole family.
 Further information on these activities can be found on the Corris Craft Centre website.

 Pen your own bestseller